Characterizing Therapist's Speaking Style in Relation to Empathy in Psychotherapy: Psychotherapy speech database

 Inspired by \cite{moreno1998recursive}, an automatic system for turn-level speech-text alignment is developed.
 Figure \ref{fig:aligner} shows the block diagram of the alignment process.
 Given a long recording of psychotherapy session and its text transcription, automatic turn-level speech-text alignment is performed in the following steps.

 \textbf{Syllable recognition with session-specific language model:} The \textit{Character2Syllable} module converts Chinese characters in the transcription into Cantonese syllables in the form of Jyutping symbols \cite{lee2002spoken}.
 Code-mixing English words are also converted into Jyutping symbols that represent their pronunciations as close as possible \cite{chan2009automatic}.
 The Cantonese syllable recognizer is used to produce a hypothesized sequence of syllables (in Jyutping symbols) for all speech utterances in the session.
 The syllable recognition is performed with a tri-gram language model trained with the syllable transcription of this session.
-Using such session-specific language model helps pruning irrelevant hypotheses in the syllable recognition process.
+Using such session-specific language model helps pruning irrelevant hypotheses in syllable recognition.
 Initially an acoustic model trained with other Cantonese databases is used to decode speech of all sessions.
 With the hypothesized syllable sequences, an in-domain acoustic model is trained as described below.

-\textbf{Syllable alignment and anchor selection:} The hypothesized syllable sequence is aligned with the syllable sequence from manual transcription.
+\textbf{Syllable alignment and anchor selection:} The hypothesized syllable sequence is aligned with the manual transcription.
 The globally best alignment is determined by applying dynamic programming.
 Aligned sub-sequences of syllables are selected as anchors.
-Each anchor is a long sequence of consecutive syllables, thus believed to be correctly aligned.
-The anchors are used to partition the transcription and speech signal in a long session into short segments.
+Each anchor is a long sequence of consecutive syllables, and believed to be correctly aligned.
+The anchors are used to partition the transcription and speech signal in the long session into short segments.
 Then an acoustic model is trained with the corresponding speech and text segments from all sessions.
 The new acoustic model would replace the existing one from which the hypothesized syllable sequence was obtained.
 The above steps are repeated and speech-text segments are updated.

 \textbf{Forced alignment and turn time locating:} Forced alignment on each speech-text segment is performed to obtain syllable-level time stamps, i.e., beginning and ending time of each syllable.
 The text content in the segments are then related to the manual transcription to locate the first and last syllables of each speaker turn.